sleb/fed/README.md

 firebase apphosting:secrets:set FIREBASE_APP_ID
 ```

-2. The `apphosting.yaml` file references these secrets securely.
+Each secret should contain only the corresponding value (not JSON).
+The `apphosting.yaml` file references these individual secrets for production security.

 **Firestore Security Rules:**
 The application includes comprehensive security rules that: